Tur\'{a}n number of four vertex-disjoint cliques: Proof of Theorem 2.7

-In the auxiliary digraph $D$, we let class $V_5$ be our destination set, $\mathcal{A}$ be composed of accessible sets and $\mathcal{B}$ be composed of inaccessible sets.
+In the auxiliary digraph $D$, we let class $V_5$ be our target set, let $\mathcal{A}$ be composed of accessible sets and $\mathcal{B}$ be composed of inaccessible sets.
 By definition, $V_5\in \mathcal{A}$.
-Note that class $V_1$ is always in $\mathcal{B}$, since otherwise there is a directed path from $V_1$ to $V_5$.
+Class $V_1$ is always in $\mathcal{B}$, since otherwise there is a directed path from $V_1$ to $V_5$.
 This directed path provides a vertex shifting which makes $V_2,V_3,V_4,V_5$ be $4$ independent sets of size $p$.